Transitional measures for biocidal products containing "existing active substances" in Germany

 Notification according to German Biocide Law Implementation Ordinance (ChemBiozidDV)

 Prior to marketing a biocidal product in Germany during the transitional period, you have to notify it according to the “Ordinance on the Notification and Dispensing of Biocidal Products and on the Implementation of Regulation (EU) No 528/2012” (Biocide Law Implementation Ordinance) - ChemBiozidDV.
 An online notification form (only in German) is available and free of charge.
-The notification number (N-XXXXX) must be applied to the product before being marketed in Germany.
+The notification number (N-XXXXX) must be applied to the product and included in the offer in the case of online trade or products otherwise offered for dispatch before being marketed in Germany.